Bitcoin’s Shocking 30% Crash: What Happened?

 The Numbers Behind the Bitcoin Crash

-Bitcoin started the week around $87,000, a level that many analysts said showed strong bullish momentum after months of gains.
-By February 5, the price had fallen below $61,000—losing over $26,000 per coin in seven days.
-According to CoinGecko, this 30% drop is the steepest weekly decline since FTX imploded.
+Bitcoin’s price began the week hovering around $87,000, a level that many analysts believed signaled a strong bullish trend following months of steady gains.
+However, by February 5, 2026, the price had nosedived to below $61,000 - a staggering loss of over $26,000 per BTC in just seven days.
+According to data from CoinGecko, this 30% drop represents the steepest weekly decline since the FTX debacle, which saw Bitcoin lose nearly 25% of its value in a similar timeframe.

 What Triggered the Bitcoin Sell-Off?

-• Macroeconomic Uncertainty: Rising interest rates and inflation fears spooked both traditional and crypto investors.
-Central banks signaled tighter monetary policy for 2026, making risk assets like Bitcoin less attractive.
+- Macroeconomic Uncertainty: Rising interest rates and persistent inflation concerns have spooked traditional and crypto investors alike.
+With central banks signaling tighter monetary policies in 2026, risk assets like Bitcoin are losing their appeal as safe havens.

-“This crash is a perfect storm of macroeconomic headwinds and market-specific fears,” said Sarah Thompson, senior analyst at CryptoInsights.
-“Investors are dealing with uncertainty on multiple fronts, and Bitcoin is taking the biggest hit.”
+“This crash is a perfect storm of macroeconomic headwinds and market-specific fears,” said Sarah Thompson, a senior analyst at CryptoInsights.
+“Investors are grappling with uncertainty on multiple fronts, and Bitcoin, as the market leader, is bearing the brunt of the sell-off.”

 The Ripple Effect: $2.5 Billion in Liquidations

-Retail traders who entered during the 2025 bull run got crushed.
-X is full of stories about people losing life savings in hours.
-One user wrote: “I had $50,000 in a 10x long on BTC.
-It’s all gone.”
+Retail investors, many of whom entered the market during the 2025 bull run, have been hit hardest.
+Social media platforms like X are flooded with stories of traders losing life savings in a matter of hours.
+One user posted, “I had $50,000 in a 10x long on BTC.
+It’s all gone now.
+I don’t know what to do.”

-Analysts say such high liquidation levels create a feedback loop—forced selling drives prices down, which triggers more liquidations.
-“We’re seeing a classic deleveraging event,” explained Mark Daniels, derivatives expert at BlockchainMetrics.
-“Until the market stabilizes, there’s more downside risk.”
+Analysts warn that such high levels of liquidations can create a feedback loop, where forced selling drives prices lower, triggering even more liquidations.
+“We’re seeing a classic deleveraging event,” explained Mark Daniels, a derivatives expert at BlockchainMetrics.
+“Until the market stabilizes, we could see further downside.”

 Comparisons to the FTX Collapse